open/close all folders

 - Used to rather creepy effect in Neverwhere and in the book of the same name it spawned.
 Richard, partway through his bizarre adventure in the sewers and other places, had his 'spirit tested', by essentially weaponizing this trope.

-- The entire story has elements of this sprinkled throughout, as well.
+- The story has elements of this sprinkled throughout, as well.

-- Pretty much the entire premise of Life On Mars (UK version), particularly during the second season.
+- The premise of Life On Mars (UK version), particularly during the second season.

-- One Twilight Zone episode had the main character oscillating between a reality where he is a happily married and successful musician and another where he is a suspect being violently interrogated by police.
-During all the episode we're guided to believe that he actually is a cop that dreams he's a criminal, and then comes the obligatory Twist Ending.
+- The Twilight Zone (2002) episode "Another Life" had the main character oscillating between a reality where he is a happily married and successful musician and another where he is a suspect being violently interrogated by police.
+During all the episode you're guided to believe that he actually is a musician that dreams he's a criminal, and then comes the obligatory Twist Ending.

 - Somewhat subverted in St. Elsewhere.
 The series finale reveals that the entire show was just in the mind of little Tommy holding a snow globe, who was either autistic or catatonic.
 A subversion because it all really was in the mind of someone with mental problems, and stayed that way forever.